alexking/BerryCamExpress/README.md

 ### Using the app

-FOr more information and tips on using BerryCam Express head on over to the wiki: https://github.com/pitography/BerryCamExpress/wiki/Taking-Pictures
+For more information and tips on using BerryCam Express head on over to the wiki: https://github.com/pitography/BerryCamExpress/wiki/Taking-Pictures